paulkarpenko/us-code-ui/uscode/title-20-education/chapter-033-education-of-individuals-with-disabilities.md

 #### References in Text
 [Section 9567b(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section9567b/c&num=0&edition=prelim), referred to in subsec. (a)(1), was in the original “section 178(c) of the Education Sciences Reform Act of 2002”, meaning section 178(c) of Pub.
 L. 107–279, which was translated as reading section 177(c) of Pub.
 L. 107–279, to reflect the probable intent of Congress, because Pub.
 L. 107–279 does not contain a section 178 and section 177(c) of that Act requires development of a plan.

 The Elementary and Secondary Education Act of 1965, referred to in subsec. (d)(3)(K), is Pub.
 L. 89–10, Apr.
 11, 1965, 79 Stat.
-27, as amended.
-Title VIII of the Act is classified generally to subchapter VIII (§ 7701 et seq.) of chapter 70 of this title.
+27. Title VII of the Act is classified generally to subchapter VII (§ 7701 et seq.) of chapter 70 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6301 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6301) and Tables.

 #### Prior Provisions
 A prior section 1481, Pub.
 L. 91–230, title VI, § 681, as added Pub.
 L. 105–17, title I, § 101, June 4, 1997, 111 Stat.
 146, related to congressional findings and purposes for subpart 2 of part B of former subchapter IV of this chapter, prior to the general amendment of subchapters I to IV of this chapter by Pub.
 L. 108–446.

 Another prior section 1481, Pub.
 L. 91–230, title VI, § 681, as added Pub.
 L. 99–457, title I, § 101(a), Oct.
 8, 1986, 100 Stat.
 1152; amended Pub.
 L. 100–630, title I, § 108(j), Nov.
 7, 1988, 102 Stat.
 3302; Pub.
 L. 101–476, title IX, § 901(b)(181), Oct.
 30, 1990, 104 Stat.
 1150; Pub.
 L. 102–119, § 25(b), Oct.
 7, 1991, 105 Stat.
 607, related to nonsubstitution of funds to pay for services which would have been paid for from another source and construction of such provisions so as not to reduce other benefits, prior to repeal by Pub.
 L. 105–17, title II, § 203(b), June 4, 1997, 111 Stat.
 157, effective July 1, 1998.

+#### Amendments
+2015—Subsec. (d)(3)(K).
+Pub.
+L. 114–95 substituted “payments under title VII of the Elementary and Secondary Education Act of 1965;” for “payments under title VIII of the Elementary and Secondary Education Act of 1965;”.

+#### Effective Date of 2015 Amendment
+Amendment by Pub.
+L. 114–95 effective Dec.
+10, 2015, except with respect to certain noncompetitive programs and competitive programs, see section 5 of Pub.
+L. 114–95, set out as a note under [section 6301 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6301).